MicrosoftDocs/dynamics365smb-docs/business-central/sales-powerbi-app.md

 ms.service: dynamics-365-business-central
 ---

-# Sales Power BI app
+# Power BI Sales app

 [!INCLUDE[applies-to-2024w2](includes/applies-to-2024w2.md)]

-The reports in the Power BI sales app provide comprehensive sales analytics to stakeholders at all levels of your organization.
+The reports in the Power BI Sales app provide comprehensive sales analytics to stakeholders at all levels of your organization.

 Executives and the leadership team can use the [Sales Overview](sales-powerbi-sales-overview.md), [Period-Over-Period Growth](sales-powerbi-period-over-period-growth.md), and [Month-To-Date](sales-powerbi-month-to-date.md) reports to identify trends in sales performance.